IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - Three-tier applications are more appropriate for large applications, and for applications that run on the World Wide Web.

 Chapter 1.10 Data Mining and Information Retrieval
-  - The term data mining refers loosely to the process of semi automatically analyzing large databases to ﬁnd useful patterns.
+  - The term data mining refers loosely to the process of semi automatically analyzing large databases to find useful patterns.
-  - Data warehouses gather data from multiple sources under a uniﬁed schema, at a single site.
+  - Data warehouses gather data from multiple sources under a unified schema, at a single site.

 Chapter 1.11 Specialty Databases